getsentry/sentry-javascript/README.md

 This should be harmless on browsers that don't support window.onerror, and in those cases it will simply do nothing.

+## Security

+The `Raven.config` method above is insecure because it reveals the secretKey.
+If would would like to obfuscate this somewhat, you can pass the options to the `config` method as a base64 encoded JSON string:

+    Raven.config("eyJzZWNyZXRLZXkiOiAiNzdlYzhjOTlhODg1NDI1NmFhNjhjY2I5MWRkOTExOWQiLCAicHVibGljS2V5IjogImU4OTY1MmVjMzBiOTRkOWRiNmVhNmYyODU4MGFiNDk5IiwgInNlcnZlcnMiOiBbImh0dHA6Ly95b3VyLnNlbnRyeXNlcnZlci5jb20vYXBpL3N0b3JlLyJdLCAicHJvamVjdElkIjogMSwgImxvZ2dlciI6ICJ5b3Vyc2l0ZS5lcnJvcnMuamF2YXNjcmlwdCJ9");

+This is still insecure, but it is less obvious than calling it with plain text options.

+More security options will be forthcoming.

 ## Support